pranaygp/frontend-exercise/README.md

 Tasks:
 * In `App.js`, make an input that sets an `initialCount` state
-* Pass the `initialCount` state into the `Counter` component, and use this value as the initial `count` in the `Counter`
+* Validate the user input to make sure it's valid (is a number)
-* Validate the user input to make sure it's valid
+* Pass the `initialCount` state as a prop into the `Counter` component, and use this value as the initial `count` in the `Counter`.
+Make sure to watch out for types when doing this, since user input is a `String` and we want to send in a `Number`.
 * Bonus: show UI feedback if user input is invalid (a simple message will do)

 ## Part 5